The Green Dragon CBD Logo

 Brie Lowrey

-Trying to navigate different cannabis product options can be a real headache – not only do you have strains, terpenes, and cannabinoids to consider, but you’ll also need to choose a size that works for your needs.
+Trying to navigate different cannabis product options can be a real headache.
+Not only do you have strains, terpenes, and cannabinoids to consider, but you’ll also need to choose the weed measurements that work for your needs.

 Luckily, understanding weed measurements is a fairly straightforward process.
 All you’ll need to know is what to look for and what size option makes sense for you.
 Let’s take a closer look.